ssnagin/ssnagin/README.md

 ### Additional

 ## Cooperation
-If you interested and want to offer a case, please, email me.
+If you interested or want to offer a case, please, email me.
 I prefer not to respond in social networks.